emanuela-vaghi/Tesi/README.md

 # Tesi
-Load weights for SA with bio-bert
+Weights for SA with bio-bert and config.json